ML-KULeuven/socceraction/docs/documentation/SPADL.rst

 body parts and up to six possible results.
 The table below gives the definition of each action type.
 The possible body parts are foot, head, other, and none.
-For Wyscout, which does not distinguish between the head and other body parts a special baody part 'head/other' is used.
+For Wyscout, which does not distinguish between the head and other body parts a special body part 'head/other' is used.
 The two most common results are success or fail, which indicates whether the action had its intended result or not.
 For example, a pass reaching a teammate or a tackle recovering the ball.
 The four